 All personnel related to day-care facilities (adult & children), assisted living facilities, memory care, personal care homes etc. must undergo care-giver fire safety training to be in compliance with Georgia law.

 Is your child’s car seat installed properly?
-Let SSFR take a look.
+Let our technicians take a look.
 Appointments are necessary.

 Learn how you help save a life by knowing CPR.